leob/ionic-quickstarter/README.md

 Third mode is the test mode (gulp test/karma).
 This also uses the 'lightweight' build process and 'mock' service implementations.

-For more details on configuring and using 'development', 'test' and 'production' mode, see the Wiki.
+For more details on configuring and using development, test and production mode, see the Wiki.

 ## Improved project structure

 To support building bigger apps, I've structured the app in a different way than the basic 'tabs starter app' does.

-The 'tabs starter' app lumps all the route definitions and controllers together in one Javascript file, the services (if any) in another file, and all the html templates are put in a separate directory.
+The tabs starter app lumps all the route definitions and controllers together in one Javascript file, and puts all of the html templates in a separate directory.

-Instead, I'm organize the files on a Module basis, where the controllers and templates that belong to one Module are placed together in the same directory.
+Instead, I'm organizing the files on a Module basis: for each module there is a separate directory which contains the Javascript (controllers etc) and the HTML (templates) that belong to that Module.

-Services that can be re-used across modules are put in a separate directory.

 This makes it much easier to keep a large app organized and maintainable.

-As an example, here is the default structure (slightly simplified) after you've installed the starter app:
+As an example, here is the default structure (slightly simplified) after installing the starter app:

 ```
 /